-Twenty years ago today, Coventry City won a three-team battle with Middlesbrough and Sunderland to secure Premier League survival on the last day.
+On May 11, 1997, Coventry City won a three-team battle with Middlesbrough and Sunderland to secure Premier League survival in the best possible way – on the last day of the season.

 At the start of May 11, 1997, Coventry sat 19th in the Premier League and were battling with North East duo Sunderland and Middlesbrough to claim the final spot of safety, but the Midlanders’ future was out of their hands, knowing even a win at Tottenham might not be enough if Sunderland were to secure all three points at Wimbledon or Middlesbrough succeed at Leeds.